isomerpages/sndgo-corp/_singapore-conference-on-ai/About.md

 ![](/images/SCAI_sample_banner.jpeg)

-## About the conference
+## Singapore Conference on AI

 The Singapore Conference on AI (SCAI) serves as a pivotal nexus, bringing together an international array of participants from diverse backgrounds in academia, industry, and government.
 This unique gathering, organised by the [Ministry of Communications and Information](https://mci.gov.sg/), provides a platform for global stakeholders to collaboratively explore ways to enhance the development and application of AI systems for the global good.

 SCAI focuses on identifying core research challenges intrinsic to AI development and deployment, fostering a shared understanding of these issues.
 The conference recognises the importance of diverse viewpoints in shaping a comprehensive and globally applicable approach to AI.
-Centered around the theme "**AI for the Public Good, for Singapore and the World**," the conference serves as a beacon, spotlighting how AI can bring positive change within Singapore and echo globally for the betterment of societies worldwide.
+Centered around the theme "**For the Global Good**," SCAI serves as a guiding light, illuminating how AI can instigate positive global change for the benefit of societies worldwide.

 <div class="row" style="background-color: #00000;padding: 25px 0px 0px 20px"></div>